Which Molecules Are Involved In Protein Synthesis

 6. Initiation factors: Proteins that help start translation.

-7. Elongation factors: Proteins that facilitate the elongation of the polypeptide chain.
+7. Elongation factors: Proteins that make easier the elongation of the polypeptide chain.

 8. Release factors: Proteins that trigger the termination of translation.